 Your degree alone is almost never enough to guarantee a good graduate job.
 Employers will expect you to have a CV demonstrating work experience.
 On this page you'll find out about the different types of work experience, the opportunities offered to you at York and where to find work experience.
-We also have sector-specific resources for people interested in arts and heritage, media/creative industries, music and science/engineering.

 Take a year out from your studies on a structured placement year.

 Opportunities to build skills, meet people and help the community.

 Paid internships in and around the city exclusively for York students.

 Support to start a business or develop your commercial awareness.

 Most students get work experience because it helps them get a job when they graduate, but there are many other reasons why it’s important to get experience while you study:

 Check if you're eligible for a York Futures Scholarship to get financial and practical support to help you get work experience.